Read and rate the best solutions below by giving them a "thumbs up".

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 If you have leg cramps at nighttime, while trying to sleep, keep a salt shaker on your nightstand.
+Once your leg cramp sets in, pour some salt into the palm of your hand and lick it.
+Your leg cramps should subside soon.

 My husband has experienced some bad leg cramps at night during the past couple of months.
 Somewhere in the deep recesses of my senior brain I had "filed" this homegrown remedy.